Menu

 • Students will be able to demonstrate the influence of culture on human expression by giving detailed descriptions by comparing and contrasting techniques

-• By the end of SIGN 105, American Sign Language 5, 70% of students will be able to successfully comprehend and produce a signed narrative by answering complex questions.
+• Students will be able to successfully comprehend and produce a signed narrative by answering complex questions.

 American Sign Language Structure SIGN 210